Greetings, Students, Parents and Guardians!

 It is important to understand that not meeting this goal does not mean your child is not making progress.
 It just means that we need to spend more time figuring out what areas of his or her reading skills need to be strengthened.
 But just like all muscles in our body, strength will only come with conditioning.
 Practicing these skills is not only vital for your child’s academic success, but for their overall confidence.

-You will see that I have posted a “Fluency Passage of the Week”.
-Have your child practice this passage every night.
+You will see that I have posted a “Fluency Workbook” that covers reading levels from 1st to 6th grade.
+Have your child practice a new passage each week.
 Listen to them read the passage aloud.
 Mark the final word they read at the end of 60 seconds.
 It would be beneficial to print two copies of this passage, one for your child and one for you.
 On your copy, circle any word that is skipped or read incorrectly.
 Put a / mark if they insert a word that is not in the passage.
 Keep track of their nightly WPM and place them on a chart (sample below) where you can celebrate their progress!
 Every Friday, if your child returns to school with their chart from the week, they will receive extra credit for their extra efforts.**

 I also included a link to 300 of the most common sight words and different activities to practice these words.